Normal defecation can be any brown, that is, from the lightest to the darkest shade.

-However, when they get older, they are fed certain formula foods that strengthen the stool and give it a darker color.
+However, they are fed certain formula foods that strengthen the stool and give it a darker color when they get older.
 Passing watery stools of different colors is common among babies.
 The situation becomes alarming only if there are accompanying symptoms.

 Causes of yellow stools in adults

-Conditions such as the presence of gallstones or tumors that cause obstruction in the bile duct, pancreatic or liver cancer or cysts, cirrhosis, and hepatitis can lead to reduced bile.
+Conditions such as gallstones or tumors obstructing the bile duct, pancreatic or liver cancer or cysts, cirrhosis, and hepatitis can reduce bile.

-Therefore, the stool does not get the normal brown color.
-Yellow diarrhea is accompanied by symptoms such as itching, dark urine, weight loss, jaundice, tiredness, etc., if it is caused by a reduction in bile.
+Therefore, the stool does not get the standard brown color.
+Yellow diarrhea is accompanied by symptoms such as itching, dark urine, weight loss, jaundice, tiredness, etc. if it is caused by a reduction in bile.

 Pancreatic enzymes help in the breakdown of carbohydrates, fats, and proteins.

-If the pancreas cannot produce enough of these enzymes, they can cause tumors in the small intestine, cystic fibrosis, birth defects, blockage of the pancreatic duct, inflammation of the pancreas, etc. This leads to yellow or light colored stools.
+If the pancreas cannot produce enough enzymes, they can cause tumors in the small intestine, cystic fibrosis, congenital disabilities, blockage of the pancreatic duct, pancreas inflammation, etc. This leads to yellow or light-colored stools.

 Irritable bowel syndrome

 The abdominal pain and the need to evacuate frequently are characteristic of people suffering from irritable bowel syndrome.
-They pass stool closely quickly, so their stool undergoes the process very quickly.
+They pass stool closely quickly, so their chair undergoes it very quickly.